What is Social Security Disability?

 While we often think disability only strikes the elderly, disability is unpredictable and can happen to anyone at any age.
 In fact, according to Social Security, more than one in four current 20-year-olds will become disabled before reaching retirement age.
 Disability benefits can be a crucial source of financial support for those who need it most.
 Social Security Disability has been helping disabled Americans for more than 60 years.
 The number of disabled individuals has steadily increased over these years.
 There are currently some nine million Americans receiving disability benefits from the Social Security Administration each month.

 How Can I Be Approved for Social Security Disability in Ohio?

 While Social Security Disability is a federal program, the approval (or denial) rates vary significantly from state to state.
 For example, the state of Hawaii has the highest approval rate for those who apply for SSD—67 percent.
 This means that more than two-thirds of those applying for SSD are approved.
-The four states rounding out the top five for the highest approval rate for SSD applicants are Utah, New Mexico, New Jersey, and Tennessee (54 percent approval rating).
+The other top-five states for the highest approval rating for SSD applicants are Utah, New Mexico, New Jersey, and Tennessee.
+These states have a 54 percent approval rating.
 Overall, an initial SSD application’s approval rate is barely more than one third (36 percent).
-According to the Ohio Disability Resource Center, the state of Ohio is one of the worst for approving initial SSD applications, at 30 percent—just one of the many reasons to have an experienced SSD attorney from Schaffer & Associates by your side.
+According to the Ohio Disability Resource Center, the state of Ohio is one of the worst for approving initial SSD applications, at 30 percent—just one of the many reasons to have an experienced Social Security Disability attorney from Schaffer & Associates by your side.